So Long, Charlotte. Trump Taking GOP Convention Elsewhere

-North Carolina Governor Roy Cooper has rejected the GOP plan to hold a full-scale party convention in Charlotte, saying that it was too dangerous without proper safety measures.
+North Carolina Governor Roy Cooper has rejected the GOP plan to hold a full-scale party convention in Charlotte, saying that it would be too dangerous without proper safety measures.

 “The people of North Carolina do not know what the status of COVID-19 will be in August, so planning for a scaled-down convention with fewer people, social distancing and face coverings is a necessity,” Cooper wrote in a letter to the RNC.

-Note: Editor’s Note: Want to support PJ Media so we can keep telling the truth about China and the virus they unleashed on the world?
-Join PJ Media VIP and use the promo code WUHAN to get 25% off your VIP membership.